 A systematised approach to Customer Delight is not a flight of fancy.
 It is real, and achievable, and this article will guide you through developing and implementing your own strategy.

-The maths of Customer Delight
+The business impact of Customer Delight

 Delighted customers not only stay with you longer, they actively bring you more customers.
 Let’s consider a simple equation to demonstrate this, using Net Promoter Score (NPS) as our basis.
 Remember, NPS is a simple measure of a customer’s’ willingness to recommend your product.
 A 50/100 NPS score means that half of your customers would be willing to recommend you.